james-o-dev/bitburner-scripts/README.md

 	* `buy` QoL programs if you want.
 	* Join factions and purchase augments needed.
 		* Firstly prioritize augments that increase faction and then company rates, since those are the main bottlenecks early on.
-		* Next, get tje augment that eliminates the penalty for not focusing on repuation (from Tian Di Hui?).
+		* Next, get the augment that eliminates the penalty for not focusing on repuation (from Tian Di Hui?).
 		* Next, prioritize hacking.
 		* Next, prioritize QoL augments that give you a leg up after installing augments.
 		* After, buy any of the other combat mods.